grafana/grafana-plugin-examples/examples/app-with-rbac/README.md

 ### Assign the role

 Assigning roles to specific users requires an [enterprise license](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/#role-based-access-control-rbac).

-If you have one you can edit the docker-compose file as follow:
+If you have an enterprise license, then you can edit the docker-compose file as follows:

 ```yaml
 environment: